|Funding Program:||Investment Road and Rail Program

-The project will upgrade 4.5 kilometres of the Midland Highway between Perth and Breadalbane to four lanes.
+The project has upgraded 4.5 kilometres of the Midland Highway between Perth and Breadalbane to four lanes.

-The duplication of the highway from Perth to Breadalbane will support improved safety and transport efficiency, provide a minimum 3 star AusRAP rating for this section of the highway and address capacity constraints and provide for additional capacity for projected traffic volumes through to 2030.
+The duplication of the highway from Perth to Breadalbane supports improved safety and transport efficiency, provides a minimum 3 star AusRAP rating for this section of the highway and addresses capacity constraints and provides for additional capacity for projected traffic volumes through to 2030.

 Disclaimer: The material contained in this site is made available